10 Ways To Set SMART Fitness Goals

 Don't be afraid to take action if things aren't working out as they should.
 You can keep a journal or use one of many available apps to stay on track.
 It's okay to adjust your first SMART goals, especially in the early days, but try not to make too many alterations to push yourself further and see the best results.

 9. You're only human

 Understand that you're a human being and that your performance will vary as the days and weeks go by.
 You may sometimes feel lethargic or have emotional pressures to deal with.
 But be kind to yourself if you haven't performed as well as you would’ve like to on any given day.
 Always remember to focus on your recovery time to ensure that your muscles have time to repair.

 Don't be tempted to ditch your SMART goals simply because you came across a new exercise fad or an Instagram fitness influencer asks you, "what are SMART goals in fitness anyway?"
 Remind yourself that you worked hard at the outset to set those SMART goals, and they are still relevant until you achieve everything that you set out to do.
 When you get to the end, make new SMART fitness goals and continue your journey.

 Remember, you don’t need to be a member of a commercial gym to achieve your SMART fitness goals.
 At Gym and Fitness, we've grown into one of Australia’s largest online fitness equipment retailers, having helped over 50,000 customers live longer, happier and healthier lives!
-Buy your strength training and recovery equipment now at Gym and Fitness and receive your order in just 1-7 business days.For further information, check out our FAQs or visit our shipping page for more information about delivery options.
+Buy your strength training and recovery equipment now at Gym and Fitness and receive your order in just 1-7 business days after dispatch.For further information, check out our FAQs or visit our shipping page for more information about delivery options.